mwerneke/pet-hotel/README.md

 For all API requests that require an id in the URL, the format `/api/resource/:id` is used.
 For example, to delete a pet with a primary key of `5`, you would use `DELETE /api/resource/5`.

-### Jest Tests

-This project is ready to go with a suite of tests that hit the expected endpoints and check the reponses.
-Once all tests pass, your job is done!
-The tests are set up in the front end repo.
-Run `npm test` to run the tests.
-See `/tests/http-api.test.js` for more information.
-Study the tests to see how the API is meant to be used!

 ### Pet Owner Object